J-Lentz/iwgtk/README.md

 Launch the indicator daemon: `iwgtk -i`

 A systemd unit file to start the indicator daemon is provided.
-To start and enable the indicator daemon using systemd, run:
+If your distro uses systemd and your desktop environment supports systemd's `graphical-session.target` unit, you can start and enable iwgtk's indicator daemon with the following command:
 ```
 systemctl --user enable iwgtk.service --now
 ```